In recent years, Asian Americans

 Given that Asian Americans are two to three times less likely to

-seek mental health support than their white counterparts, per the American Psychological Association, accessible mental wellness resources are more important than ever.
+seek mental health support than their white counterparts, per the American Psychological Association, it makes accessible mental wellness resources even more important.

 “Asian Americans must start breaking free from the fabricated perfection of the

-model minority myth, the saving-face mentality, and shame-based perspectives that keep many of us from asking for help because so many are suffering in silence,” says Wang.
+model minority myth, the saving-face mentality, and shame-based perspectives that keep many of us from asking for help because so many are suffering in silence,” Wang tells Bustle.
 “The more Asian Americans are willing to share about their experiences in seeking therapy and medication treatment, discussing their mental health struggles, and normalizing the conversation around mental health, the more effectively we can break the stigmas associated with seeking mental health care in the Asian community.”

-Below, find 12 other mental health and wellness resources for AAPI communities that aim to shatter the stigma around mental health, and help people get the support they need right now.
+Below, find 13 mental health and wellness resources for AAPI communities that aim to shatter the stigma around mental health and help people get the support they need.

 Since it was founded in 2001,

-NAAPIMHA’s mission has been to raise awareness about the role of mental health in the AAPI community, advocate for suicide prevention, create access to high-quality mental health services, and empower people to seek mental health support by working with both patients and community-led organizations.
-Asians Do Therapy
+NAAPIMHA has been on a mission to raise awareness about the role of mental health in the AAPI community, advocate for suicide prevention, create access to high-quality mental health services, and empower people to seek mental health support by working with both patients and community-led organizations.
+5 Asians Do Therapy

 South Asian Therapists database was founded by lawyer and activist Raj Khaira after seeing the volume of distressed messages her feminist organization the Pink Ladoo Project, which works to combat gender bias in South Asian customs, had been getting following its launch.
-The idea was to start a small list of therapists to which Khaira could refer her followers, per the database’s website, but within the first three days of its June 2020 launch, more than 300 therapists responded, and the resource has only continued to grow.
-The Misfortune Cookies Podcast
+The idea was to start a small list of therapists so Khaira could refer her followers, per the database’s website, but within the first three days of its launch in June 2020, more than 300 therapists responded.
+And the resource has only continued to grow.
+8 The Misfortune Cookies Podcast

-Launched in November of 2020 by friends Karl and Rachel, this
+Launched in November of 2020 by friends Karl and Rachel, the